HugoMatilla/The-Pragmatic-Programmer/readme.md

 ## 14.-The Power of Plain Text

-### Drawbacks
+### Drawbacks of specific formats
 * more space
 * computationally more expensive

 ### The Power of Text
 * Insurance against obsolescence: you will always have a chance to be able to use text.
-* Leverage: Virtually every tool in the computing can operate on plain text.
+* Leverage: Virtually every tool in computing can operate on plain text.
 * Easier testing

 ## 15.-Shell Games